 Bases achieve their encapsulation by separating their implementation from their interface.
 The metaphor visualises this by showing the base with two layers:

-Every base has one responsibility: to expose a system's functionality to the outside world.
+Every base has one responsibility: to expose a service's functionality to the outside world.

 In Polylith, you're free to use any API technology in your base, for example REST, gRPC, GraphQL or just the plain old command line.

-A base's API exposes all of the system's public functionality.
+A base's API exposes all of the service's public functionality.

-This system exposes itself to the outside world as a RESTful API, so the base is called
+This service exposes itself to the outside world as a RESTful API, so the base is called

 rest-api.
 The code snippet shows the

 api namespace within the base.
 Just as with a component, Polylith asks you to put a base's interface (API) in one namespace, though you can spread the implementation across as many namespaces as you like.

 The code snippet shows all the API's endpoints for interacting with the various domain entities that the service manages.

 You can imagine other systems (Polylith or otherwise) connecting to a base with cables that mate with its endpoint sockets (representing remote API calls).